Model-robust standardization in stepped wedge cluster randomized trials: Formalizing the treatment effect estimands in SW-CRTs under informative sizes

-The four estimands in SW-CRTs represent distinct perspectives on treatment effects, with varying degrees of aggregation across individuals, clusters, and calendar periods.
-These distinctions extend the concepts from standard parallel-arm CRTs,\citep{kahan2023estimands,kahan2024demystifying} while adapting to the staggered roll-out structure that characterizes SW-CRTs.
+The four estimands represent distinct perspectives on expressing the treatment effects, with varying degrees of aggregation across individuals, clusters, and calendar periods.
 The horizontal estimands, including the h-iATE and h-cATE, appear to implicitly assume constant treatment effects across rollout periods, aggregating outcomes over time as if the treatment effect were homogeneous.
-This concept aligns with that of parallel-arm CRTs with stable and immediate treatment implementation,\citep{kahan2024demystifying} without complexities due to calendar time.
-As summarized in Table \ref{tab:estimands}, the h-iATE assigns equal weight to each individual, whereas the h-cATE gives equal weight to each cluster, in parallel to the familiar weighting schemes considered in simpler parallel-arm CRTs.
+This concept aligns well with that of parallel-arm CRTs with stable and immediate treatment implementation \citep{kahan2024demystifying}.
+As summarized in Table \ref{tab:estimands}, the h-iATE assigns equal weight to each individual, whereas the h-cATE gives equal weight to each cluster, recovering the familiar weighting schemes previously discussed in simpler parallel-arm CRTs.
 By contrast, the vertical estimands, including the v-iATE and v-cATE, appear to recognize that the treatment effects may vary across calendar periods (this is to be distinguished from exposure periods as discussed in \citet{kenny2022analysis} and \citet{maleyeff2022assessing}), and thus uniformly aggregate information from period-specific individual-average or cluster-average treatment effect estimands.
-That is, these estimands first compute either the individual-average or the cluster-average effects within each period and then average across periods, thereby aggregating over several ``mini-parallel CRTs'' (one defined within each period).
-As explained in Table \ref{tab:estimands}, the v-iATE ensures equal weighting across periods and controls for differences in cluster composition over time, whereas the v-cATE assigns equal weight to each cluster period.
-In general SW-CRTs, the expected cluster-period size per period across clusters, $\mathbb{E}[N_{ij}]$, can well depend on each specific period.
+That is, these estimands first compute either the individual-average or the cluster-average effects within each period and then average across periods, thereby aggregating over several ``mini-parallel CRTs''.
+Hence, the v-iATE gives equal weight to each period whereas the v-cATE gives equal weight to each cluster-period.
+It is helpful to note that, when the expected cluster-period size remains constant across periods such that $\mathbb{E}[N_{ij}]=\overline{N}$, the v-iATE coincides with the h-iATE since